s i l h o u e t t e

 I have been on several media festivals in Germany, Switzerland and the Netherlands with it, it was on Arte-TV and it is part of the movie-compilation "Deutsche Experimentalfilme der 90er Jahre" by the Goethe-Institut.
 It is distributed by "Light-Cone", Paris, France.

 For years and years I had this topic in the back of my mind and I wondered how to go on with it some day.
 In the meantime I had a practical course in the ponton-media-art-lab, hannover (with Benjamin Heidersberger and Salvatore Vanasco), which had a artistic motivation at that time.
 We were thinking about music and sound in 3-D-space.
 Some years later I was working at "Steinberg" (Cubase etc.) in the service department.
-There I hab some contact to devellopers and programmers.
+There I had some contact to devellopers and programmers.
 All these years I talked about that topic with my filmmaker-friend Jan Peters and other musical and artistic collegues again and again.
 Until I suddely knew how to make it.
+It has to be a software, which transforms video-data in real time into audio-data!
 But I could not do it myself, because I am not a programmer.
-Then my brother-in-law Adalbert Winkler did a simple prototype with Java.
-But as all the programmers I knew, he had no time for more.
+Some Programmer-friends of min etried to work on the project but they never had enough time and energy for it.
 Than after a while, I started trying something with Pure-Data - and - it worked!